 Having said that, please believe me that I have thoroughly enjoyed playing Uninvited.
 Whilst certain parts of it made little sense, the Uninvited offers a richly rewarding experience and, if you fancy a different kind of adventure, then this is definitely it.
 Demanding, interesting, infuriating, and blummin' good fun for anyone looking for a challenge.

 The Errand Boy is a graphical-style adventure and prequel to Rudolphine Rur.
-It's not too dissimilar to what we've seen before displaying both imagery and written text to describe our current location.
+It's not too dissimilar to what we've seen before with imagery and written text to describe our current location.
 We are Galdrin who appears to be at odds with Mr Eldrad because he thinks of us as nothing more than an errand boy.
 In a huff, we leave because that's no way to treat someone who's been in service for a thousand years so he's gonna pay!

 (Hang on, how old am I?
 Erm, am I even human?
 What's going on?)